By Gerard Klein

 Each day I was excited about coming in to do work because the dynamics in the office are great and the work is something I found rewarding and enjoyable.
 I was writing press releases, uploading words and pictures to the website and scouring the web for interesting links for their daily “High Five” blog post, which curates interesting stuff from around the internet.

 This was only a fraction of all the work I actually did.
-I will miss working at Holyrood Partnership and I’d like to thank everyone for all their kindness and support.
+I will miss working at Holyrood PR and I’d like to thank everyone for all their kindness and support.

 If you want to work in the PR industry and are looking for somewhere to gain experience, I would recommend seeing if there is a space in Holyrood PR.
 You won’t regret it.